wearefractal/npkg/README.md

-**node-package is a utility that generates cross-platform installation packages for NodeJS applications**
+**npkg is a utility that generates cross-platform installation packages for NodeJS applications**

 ## Installation

 To install node-package, use [npm](http://github.com/isaacs/npm):

-        $ npm install -g node-package
+        $ npm install -g npkg

 ## Usage